ctrl-exec - Installation and Operations

 sudo ./install.sh --agent # on each remote host

-sudo ./install.sh --ctrl-exec # on the control host
+sudo ./install.sh --dispatcher # on the dispatcher host

 sudo ./install.sh --uninstall # remove files (preserves config and certs)